 The low temperature in our greenhouse has been partly due to a missing piece of glass.
 Last winter, a gust of wind blew the window open, flipping it over the top, and smashed the window pane; we just hadn’t got round to fixing it.
 I am pleased to report that I have been today to a glass supplier with the measurements and got a replacement piece for the window.
 I now just need Hubby to fix it.
 I hope this happens sooner rather than later as the thought of homing all 27 of my tomato vines in the house much longer is daunting.

-Posted in Garden, Greenhouse
+Posted in Greenhouse, Growing

 Tagged allotment, garden, gardening, green house, greenhouse, grow your own, GYO, how to, how to grow your own, plants, starting a vegetable garden, tomatoes, tomatoes and low temperatures, veg growing, veg patch, vegetables, what is wrong with my tomatoes?